BitoLabs/ujson/README.md

 * The input is in UTF-8 format.
 The string tokens can contain escape sequences with [UTF-16 code points].
 * `//` comments are supported.
 Note that these are not part of the JSON standard.
-* Number values can be fetched as signed integers (32 or 64 bit) or as 64-bit float values.
+* Number values can be fetched as integers (32 or 64 bit) or as 64-bit float values.
 * Exceptions are used to handle the errors.
 See [error handling].
 * Value validation is easy and doesn't require a JSON schema.
 See:
     - [Number range checking].